MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/ServiceAccounts/README.md

 ```
 Import-Module ./CredentialSpec.psm1
 ```
 3. Create a credential spec for each account using `New-CredentialSpec`.
 This will retrieve the needed gMSA details, and automatically format them in the needed JSON credential spec format.
 The `Name` will be used when starting the container later, and does not need to match the name of the container, or that of the gMSA.
+The `Domain` argument assumes the local computer is joined to the domain and provides support in case the joined domain is a subdomain.
 ```
 Import-Module .\CredentialSpec.psm1
-New-CredentialSpec -Name WebApplication1 -AccountName WebApplication1
+New-CredentialSpec -Name WebApplication1 -AccountName WebApplication1 -Domain $(Get-ADDomain -Current LocalComputer)
 ```

 ### Viewing CredentialSpecs